-- 6.6 You must not: - a seek or accept a bribe or other improper inducement - b seek gifts or benefits of any kind - c accept any gift or benefit that may create a sense of obligation on your part, or may be perceived to be intended or likely to influence you in carrying out your public duty - d subject to clause 6.8, accept any gift or benefit of more than token value as defined by clause 6.10 - e accept an offer of cash or a cash-like gift as defined by clause 6.14, regardless of the amount - f participate in competitions for prizes where eligibility is based on the Council being in or entering into a customer-supplier relationship with the competition organiser - g personally benefit from reward points programs when purchasing on behalf of the Council.
-This includes frequent flyer programs when Council has met the cost of travel.
+6.6 You must not:

-- 6.7 Where you receive an offer of a gift or benefit of any value other than one referred to in clause 6.2, you must disclose this promptly to the General Manager in writing.
-The recipient or General Manager must ensure that, at a minimum, the following details are recorded in the Council's gift register: - a the nature of the gift or benefit - b the estimated monetary value of the gift or benefit - c the name of the person who provided the gift or benefit, and the name of the organisation they represent where not received from an individual. - d the date on which the gift or benefit was received, and - e whether the gift or benefit was accepted or refused. - 6.8 Where you receive a gift or benefit of more than token value that cannot reasonably be refused or returned, the gift or benefit must besurrendered to the Council, unless the nature of the gift or benefit makes this impractical.
+- a seek or accept a bribe or other improper inducement - b seek gifts or benefits of any kind - c accept any gift or benefit that may create a sense of obligation on your part, or may be perceived to be intended or likely to influence you in carrying out your public duty - d subject to clause 6.8, accept any gift or benefit of more than token value as defined by clause 6.10 - e accept an offer of cash or a cash-like gift as defined by clause 6.14, regardless of the amount - f participate in competitions for prizes where eligibility is based on the Council being in or entering into a customer- supplier relationship with the competition organiser - g personally benefit from reward points programs when purchasing on behalf of the Council. - 6.7 Where you receive an offer of a gift or benefit of any value other than one referred to in clause 6.2, you must disclose this promptly to the General Manager in writing.
+The General Manager must ensure that, at a minimum, the following details are recorded in the Council's gift register: - a the nature of the gift or benefit - b the estimated monetary value of the gift or benefit - c the name of the person who provided the gift or benefit and the name of the organisation they represent where not received from an individual - d the date on which the gift or benefit was received. - e whether the gift or benefit was accepted or refused. - 6.8 Where you receive a gift or benefit of more than token value that cannot reasonably be refused or returned, the gift or benefit must be surrendered to the Council, unless the nature of the gift or benefit makes this impractical.